 Some hospital trusts have no consultants working in A & E on weekend nights and rely on senior doctors who are on call, further increasing the risks.
 Patients’ groups said the findings showed the need for urgent action.

-How much does Accident-and-emergency live-in care cost?
+How much does Accident-and-emergency cost?

-Care At Home Accident-and-emergency provides a safe, friendly and professional service to connect you with the best live in care carers.
+Accident-and-emergency provides a safe, friendly and professional service to connect you with the best live in care carers.
 If you are looking for a trusted live-in carer at an affordable cost, then contact us today.